 We continue today our series of the most beautiful hikes to do in autumn in the canton of Valais!
-And for this hike we decided to go in the direction of one of the most beautiful regions to observe the magnificent larch trees which turn all orange and yellow at the approach of winter: Haute Nendaz and the Balavaux larch trees. (ok to be fair, this region is our favorite just after the Val d’Hérens) 😉
+And for this hike we decided to go towards one of the most beautiful regions to observe the magnificent larch trees which turn all orange and yellow at the approach of winter: Haute Nendaz and the Balavaux larch trees. (ok to be fair, this region is our favorite just after the Val d’Hérens) 😉

 To begin this nice autumn hike we started by going to the small parking lot which is close to the gouille d’Ouché (see on the map at the end of the article).
 From the parking lot we first passed the gouille d’Ouché before quickly reaching the superb bisse de Saxon.
 From the first meters along the bisse we are under the spell!!!
 All the larch trees around us are orange and in the places where the forest is a little less dense we can see the snowy summits pointing out… pfiouuu the contrasts of colors are striking!